SMC-AAU-CPH/smc-cph.github.io/_posts/2021-05-03-leigh-cross-the-streams.md

 excerpt: "When performing in two locations we need to cross the streams"
 ---

-For the final musical presentation of the portal subject for this semester I was responsible for streaming the audio and video to the MCT YouTube channel.
+For the final musical presentation of the portal subject for this semester I was responsible for streaming the audio and video to the SMC YouTube channel.
 There were many different ways of doing this so I'll highlight the considerations and decisions for going with the setup we finally used.

 # Overall considerations